Aghadi-alrebdi/LEGO-Color-Detector/README.md

 ---

 ## Description
 This project detects LEGO bricks based on their colors using color thresholding in HSV color space.
-It identifies six different LEGO colors:
+It identifies Five different LEGO colors:

 - **Red**
 - **Blue**
 - **Green**
 - **Yellow**
 - **Black**
-- **White**

-The webcam feed is processed in real-time, and a rectangle at the center of the screen is used to analyze the region of interest (ROI).
+The webcam feed is processed in real-time, and a square at the center of the screen is used to analyze the region of interest (ROI).
 The detected color is displayed on the video feed.

 ---